rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 This chapter expands on the :ref:`walkthroughs`, by describing in detail how MSG evaluates stellar spectra and photometric colors.
-It also aims to clarify the variety of different concepts that are often lumped together under the name 'spectrum'.
+It also aims to clarify the different concepts that are often lumped together under the name 'spectrum'.

 .. _elem-spectra: